-When I was a teenager and heard, “It's all who you know,” it used to feel so defeating.
+The old saying, “It’s all who you know,” used to feel so defeating.

-I wanted to be a famous musician, but I didn't know any famous people.
-I didn't grow up in Hollywood.
+I wanted to be a famous musician, but I didn’t know any famous people.
+I didn’t grow up in Hollywood.
 None of my friends were successful.
-Success was a secret insider's group to which I'd never belong.
-I'm just an introvert from Nowhere, Illinois.
+Fame was a secret insider’s group.

 So when I heard, “It’s all who you know,” it felt like the rest of that sentence was, “and you don’t know anyone.
 So forget it.”

-One day in college we had a guest speaker who was a head-honcho at BMI.
+One day in college we had a guest speaker who was a top executive at BMI.

 On his way into class I overheard him say he was hungry.
 He had come straight to our school without lunch, so when the teacher told him it was a two-hour class, he groaned.